Master of Social Work

 The Office of Students Financial Services will mail accepted applicants a separate letter that will include complete financial aid information, including merit scholarship, if eligible, and federal educational loans. _________________________________________________________________________

-Fall 2014 (September start date for extended part-time programs)
+Fall 2015 (September start date for full-time and extended part-time programs)

-Rolling admission is for those applicants who apply for the Extended/Part-time MSW program.
+Rolling admission is for those applicants who apply for the Extended/Part-time MSW program after February 28th.
 Rolling admission is done on space available basis.
-As soon as applicant files are completed, the admission committee will review their files, and notify applicants within 10 to 15 days.
+As soon as applicant files are completed, the admission committee will review their files, and notify applicants in 4 weeks or less.
 Prospective students who apply on the rolling admission basis will be considered for merit scholarships, if scholarship funds are still available.

 The Office of Student Financial Services will mail accepted applicants a separate letter that will include complete financial aid information, including merit scholarship, if eligible, and federal educational loans.